 Travelling down the 401 in a winter storm, the Jets went straight to the arena but came out flat.
 They managed to eke out a 1-1 tie with the Brossard Dynamos in their first game.

-Saturday brought a victory over the Ajax Knights by a score of 12-0 and a close loss to the Sorel-Tracy Mariniers 3-2.
-This led to them advancing to the Championship Game where they played the Mariniers team again.
+Saturday brought a victory over the Ajax Knights by a score of 12-0 and a close loss to the Sorel-Tracy Mariners 3-2.
+This led to them advancing to the Championship Game where they played the Mariners team again.

 In the Championship Game, they faced a talented, big and fast team, but that did not faze them at all as the Jets just kept battling right until the final buzzer.
 They got goals from Noah Rose and Mark Bahensky to win 2-1 and bring the trophy back to Unionville.

 Other goal scorers throughout the tournament were Alex Spada, Evan McKay, Austin Jiang, Michael Xu, Tyler Babin and Evan Graf.

 The goalies, Kevin Attia with a shutout, and Sterling Beard who was named Tournament MVP provided strong support and played amazingly well.